ibm-cloud-docs/appid/profiles.md

 ## Viewing user profiles as an administrator
 {: #profile-view}

-You can see all of the information that is known about all of your Cloud Directory users as a JSON object by using the APIs or by using the dashboard.
+You can see all of the information that is known about all of your users as a JSON object by using the APIs or by using the dashboard.
 {: shortdesc}